A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: PROPOSED CLASSIFICATION FRAMEWORK

 \subsection{Learning the Proposed Network}

 We have trained the proposed networks by minimizing cross-entropy loss function.
-Let $Y=\{y_i\}_{i=1}^b$ represents the ground-truth for the training samples present in a batch $b$. $P=\{p_{ic}\}_{i=1}^{b}$ denotes the conditional probability distribution of the model, i.e model predicts that $i^{th}$ training sample belongs to the $c^{th}$ class with probability $p_{ic}$.
+Let $Y=\{y_i\}_{i=1}^b$ represents the ground-truth for the training samples present in a batch $b$. $P=\{p_{ic}\}_{i=1}^{b}$ denotes the conditional probability distribution of the model.
+The model predicts that $i^{th}$ training sample belongs to the $c^{th}$ class with probability $p_{ic}$.
 The cross-entropy loss function $\mathbb{L}_{cross-entropy}$ is given by

-In our dataset, the ground truth is represented as one-hot encoded vector. i.e., Each $y_i$ is a $C$ dimensional vector where $C$ represents the number of classes.
+In our dataset, the ground truth is represented as one-hot encoded vector.
+Each $y_i$ is a $C$ dimensional vector and $C$ represents the number of classes.
 If the class label of the $i^{th}$ sample is $c$ then,

 To train the model, Adam optimizer with a batch size of 512 samples is used with a weight decay of 0.0001 .
 We initially set a base learning rate as 0.0001.
 All the layers are initialized from a uniform distribution.